Asthenia0412/Asthenia0412/README.md

 *Sep 2025 - Present*
 - Developing and maintaining features for a consolidated **advertising platform** that manages both on-site and off-site campaigns.
 - Participating in **AI-related DevOps** development tasks to enhance platform efficiency and automation.
+- Contributed to the development of AI Agents aimed at improving R&D and operational efficiency.

 ---